-Chad's former leader Hissene Habre has been dubbed "Africa's Pinochet" because of the notorious atrocities allegedly committed during his eight-year rule.
+Chad's former leader Hissene Habre has been dubbed "Africa's Pinochet" because of the atrocities committed during his eight-year rule.

-His dreaded political police force, the Documentation and Security Directorate (DDS), is accused of some of the worst abuses.
+His dreaded political police force, the Documentation and Security Directorate (DDS), committed some of the worst abuses.

 He seized power in 1982 from Goukouni Oueddei, a former rebel comrade who had won elections.